IF YOU’RE NOT DUTCH, YOU’RE NOT MUCH

 I’m sure the same goes for whatever your cultural tradition is.

 I rarely call these transplanted Dutchmen – some of their ancestors came to Miching in the middle of the 19th century – racists.

 Yes, some of them are, but more likely they’re ethnicists.
 “If you’re not Dutch, you’re not much” cuts off the African-American and the Pole, the Latino and the Native American.

-Today's news if full of ethnic strife.
+Today’s news is full of ethnic strife.
 Kosovo.
 Northern Ireland.
 Sudan.
 Apple Computer.

 In announcing his intention not to seek the presidency in 2000, Rev. Jackson said he could do more good for the country by promoting increased minority representation on corporate boards.

-He cited Apple as a negative example, since Apple has no African-American or Latino members on the board.
+He cited Apple as a negative example, since Apple has no African-American or Latino members on its board.

 What Is Racism?